mf-fm/extreme-carpaccio/clients/README.md

 If your answer match the expected bill, then congratulations: you earned the amount of the bill!

+If you don't send neither a valid answer nor 404 you will be charged with 80% of the amount of the right bill.

+If you answer a total that differs from the expected bill by more than 25%, you will be charged with 60% of the amount of the right bill.

-If you answer a total that does not match the expected bill, you will be charged with 50% of the amount of the right bill.
+If you answer a total that differs from the expected bill by more than 25%, you will be charged with 30% of the amount of the right bill.

 Your answer will be ignored if one of these conditions are met:
 - your server is unreachable
 - you responded with HTTP code 404